Sean Johnson

 Early Life and Background

-Sean Johnson was born in Lilburn, Georgia, United States, to parents Everet Johnson and Joy Johnson.
-He grew up in Lilburn and attended Brookwood High School.
-For a brief period, he also attended school in California, where he played soccer for his high school in Los Angeles County before graduating in 2005.
+Sean Everet Johnson was born on May 31, 1989, in Lilburn, Georgia, in the United States.
+He grew up in Lilburn and attended Brookwood High School, where he began developing as a goalkeeper.
+For a brief period, he moved to California to live with family and played for a high school in Los Angeles County, graduating in 2005.

 Path to Soccer

-On January 27, 2023, Sean Johnson signed a two-year contract with Toronto FC.
-As of 2025, he continues to bring veteran experience and stability to the team’s goalkeeping position, aiming to help Toronto FC compete at the highest level in MLS.
+On January 27, 2023, Johnson signed a two-year contract with Toronto FC.
+He joined a club looking to rebuild and brought veteran experience and leadership to the goalkeeping group.
+He represented Toronto FC across three MLS seasons before becoming a free agent after the 2025 campaign.

 Notable Events and Milestones